svn2github/transistortester/bootloaders/optiboot/ReadMe2.txt

 is a good selection to get a fast transmission.
 For a good CPU clock rate match is also 1 Mbaud possible with the hardware UART.

-Only the ATtiny84 and t44, t24 example is tested with the VIRTUAL_BOOT_PARTITION option.
+The VIRTUAL_BOOT_PARTITION feature is only checked with the tested ATtiny processors.
 For all processors without a boot partition the option VIRTUAL_BOOT_PARTITION is set automatically.
 Normally the start vector is switched with the fuses (BOOTRST bit) to the